This post may contain affiliate links.

-Whether you’re coming to the Seychelles for the annual carnival, the beaches, a honeymoon hideaway, celebrity spotting, or just for an exotic getaway, you’re sure to find something on this dreamy group of East African islands to surprise you.
+Whether you’re coming to Seychelles for the beaches, a honeymoon hideaway, celebrity spotting, or just for an exotic vacation, you’re sure to find something on this dreamy group of East African islands to surprise you.

 Where are the Seychelles?

 The Republic of Seychelles is an archipelago of 115 islands located in the Indian Ocean off the east coast of Africa.
 And when I say off, I mean way off.
 Like 1600 km off the coast.

 Seychelles is north of Madagascar, Mauritius and Reunion – a group of islands known collectively as the Vanilla Islands.

 Seychelles is part of Africa.
 It’s the smallest country in Africa, the least populated and has the highest income.

 Though really, Seychelles is a universe (some would say paradise) unto itself.
 The islands are famous for being a celebrity hideaway and a romantic honeymoon destination.

 If you’re wondering if it’s Seychelles or ‘the’ Seychelles, it should be just Seychelles, except clearly I don’t always follow this rule, and if you’re wondering if Seychelles is singular or plural, it’s both.

 When I was in Seychelles I met an Italian journalist on a day-long snorkel island-hopping excursion that included the tortoise-filled island of Moyenne.

 The journalist’s name was Simone, he was staying at the Kempinski Hotel for one night and then the Four Seasons Seychelles.
 And he only spoke Italian so that was the end of the conversation.